ethericlab/pwa-onboarding-demo/README.md

 ## License

-3D Flip is available under the MIT license.
+PWA on-boarding is available under the MIT license.
 See the LICENSE file for more info.